From Breathtaking Natural Landscapes to The Nation’s Historic Capital: Our 8-Day Wicklow Way & Dublin Tour

 At Footfalls, we offer a variety of holiday packages on the Wicklow Way to cater for all types of outdoor and fitness enthusiasts.
-This walking vacation will take you over 70 km through the stunning beauty of the Garden of Ireland.
-The Wicklow Way is Irelands oldest waymarked walking trail.
-The walk will take you over domed granite rolling hills that are covered in a carpet of peat and heather and through deep green glens, small villages and the ancient monastic settlement of Glendalough.
+This walking vacation will take you over 70 km through the stunning beauty of the county known as The Garden of Ireland.
+The Wicklow Way is Ireland’s oldest waymarked walking trail.
+The walk will take you over rolling, domed granite hills that are covered in a carpet of peat and heather, and through deep green glens, small villages and the ancient monastic settlement of Glendalough.

 Your last two days will be spent exploring Irelands capital, Dublin City, an ever-moving city of culture and charm.